 Some ten metres above the beach, a trail overlooking the Mediterranean links the Corniche neighbourhood with the city centre.
 Walk or bike along it to enjoy spectacular views of the coast, where rocky headlands alternate with picturesque coves.

-Getting there: from the SNCF station, take bus no. 3 to the Joliot Curie stop or bus no. 915 to the Corniche de Neubourg stop.
+Getting there: from the SNCF station, take bus no. 3 to the Joliot Curie stop.

 4h491 to Sète.